-Texture and flavour - Flavourful umami broth (yes, believe me), chewy noodles, juicy chicken, creamy 6 ½ minutes egg and that spring onion crunch, all in a bowl.
+Texture and flavor - Flavourful umami broth (yes, believe me), chewy noodles, juicy chicken, creamy 6 ½ minutes egg, and that spring onion crunch, all in a bowl.

 Size - 2 people